latex3/latex3/l3in2e/testfiles/README.txt

      (a simple template is in `template.lvt`) and create it in `l3in2e/testfiles`.

    * Add an empty file with the same name but extension `.tlg` into `l3in2e/testfiles` as well.
 From that point on the regression test suite will run your file as well (and will throw a diff for it).

    * Execute `make check` to run the test suite.
      If you cannot run the makefile then run your test with

        `pdflatex m3quark001.lvt`

-   * Look at the diff produced for your test file or the output of the compilation process.
+   * Look at the diff produced for your test file or (if run manually) the output of the compilation process.

    * The validation of a single test file can be executed with

        `make checklvt F=m3quark001`

-     But only after `make check` has been run at least once.

-   * Run `make check` again if the module you are checking is changed.

    * If you are satisfied that the output of the test file is as it should be, "freeze" the results by creating